flappy-boi/Reminder/README.md

  * Only if current time < last event

-To edit the schedules:
+=
+Customisation
+=

 - Open the .csv files with suitable software.
   - e.g. Excel
 - Fields
   - 1st column: Time of event (in min. of day)
     - e.g. '598' for 9:58, '914' for 15:14
   - 2nd column: Name of event (Max.
 10 chars)
     - e.g. 'Lunch', 'M26English'
   - Note: The last row must be 1440 (24:00)
           for it to work properly.

   - You may just edit the generic schedules.
   - Save the file (Ctrl + S) and it will update